hesperkt/hesperkt/README.md

 ###
 <h5 align="center">With roots in California and Texas, I now reside in Massachusetts <3</h5>
-<p align="left"> - 📚 I'm currently trying to read at least one book a week!<br>- 🌿 In my free time I love to go on walks and bask in the sun <3<br>-
+<p align="left"> - 👾 You can find me tinkering away at my coding projects and making collages <br>- 📚 I'm currently trying to read at least one book a week!<br>- 🌿 In my free time I love to go on walks and bask in the sun <3

 ###